-Many of the hybrid/crossbred cuts listed above are also available in Purebred on a limited basis.
+Many of the hybrid/crossbred cuts listed above are also available in Purebred, or 94% Wagyu, on a limited basis.
 Please call or stop into one of our stores for our current selection.

 We are proud to offer a variety of imported Wagyu beef.
 You can see the marbling in Wagyu beef that you just don't see in other types of steaks.
 Wagyu is tender, decadent and packed with luxurious flavor.
 The unique taste and tenderness of highly marbled Wagyu beef makes for an unrivaled eating experience.
 That is why Wagyu beef is finding its way into the repertoires of Gourmet cooks and fine restaurants across the US.

 Wagyu is a term that literally means “Japanese cow” and is the name given to cattle breeds developed over centuries in Japan.
 Wagyu beef is known for its intense marbling and carries a well-deserved reputation for exquisite taste, texture and tenderness.The world of cows in Japan can be traced by breed, bloodline, and even geography.
 Beginning in the Meiji Era, the Japanese recognized the value of Wagyu beef and sought to develop it into the highest quality beef in the world.
 Seeking to preserve the purity of the bloodline, Japan banned the export of Wagyu DNA in 1997.